 The value of a convertible security without the conversion feature.
 In other words, the value of the instrument were it not convertible, but have similar terms as the convertible.

-Investments as held on a balance sheet for selected financial
+Assets so classified on a balance sheet for selected financial

 Investments for Account of Policyholders